Don't be afraid!! Come towards the light

 Prismatic is a wonderfully presented and thought provoking puzzler.
 Granted those thoughts are always of the "Which way is the light going to flow" variety, but the game is quite enjoyable.

-team of 5 over the course of 2 years, Prismatic is now available on the XBOX marketplace for 400 points.
+Developed by a team of 5 over the course of 2 years, Prismatic is now available on the XBOX marketplace for 400 points.
 You can download a trial to your XBOX, or a trial for your PC.
 Prismatic on the PC costs 10 dollars for the full version.

 The game begins with a humorous introduction to the princess who is living happily ever after.
 We are also introduced to the villian of this tale.
 Since I now consider story elements to be a required feature of my puzzle games, I am thankful that Prismatic has some.
 Or at least one, in the beginning of the game.
 I'm currently on level 40 of a 100 level game and haven't encountered anymore story sequences.
 The one I did watch at the beginning was very well done however.